oseahumhen/Contact-Manager-And-SMS-App/README.md

-###FUTURE IMPROVEMENTS
+### FUTURE IMPROVEMENTS

-*Implementing a 2 way sms gateway system
+1. Implementing a 2 way sms gateway system.

-*sending bulks sms with the application
+2. Sending bulks sms with the application.

-*developing an executable file for the application
+3. Developing an executable file for the application.

-*storing the contacts in a .txt file
+4. Storing the contacts in a .txt file.

-*converting the application to a web application
+5. Converting the application to a web application